Whale Interpretive Centre Telegraph Cove, British Columbia

 Minke Whale Returns!

-This Minke Whale was found dead in 1995 at Cape Caution.
+This Minke whale was found dead in 1995 at Cape Caution.
 It has been displayed in the Whale Interpretive Centre for many years but now needs degreasing and some reconstruction at Cetacea Contracting with Mike deRoos.
 This project is made possible by the generous donations from the public!

 The Minke whale came home to the WIC on May 27th, 2023.